DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Related Work

-\cite{kramerKahneman2011Thinking2014}, combine fast, intuitive processing (System 1) with slow, deliberative reasoning (System 2), have been applied to mathematical reasoning \cite{shi-etal-2024-math} and commonsense inference \cite{YU2025125776}.
-In dialog systems, large language models (LLMs) serve as powerful function approximators \cite{abs-2402-18013}, acting as both intuitive generators \cite{ying-etal-2024-intuitive} and deliberative reasoners \cite{10.1145/3706598.3713423}.
-Recent work, such as the Dynamic Dual-Process Transformer \cite{he-etal-2024-planning}, explicitly models the interaction for dialog policy learning.
-However, existing switching mechanisms often rely on static heuristics, such as fixed turn counts \cite{qin-etal-2023-end} or pre-defined confidence thresholds \cite{yao2023tree}, which lack adaptability and theoretical grounding in exploration.
-DyBBT addresses this by introducing a meta-controller guided by a bandit inspired principle, dynamically triggering System 2 based on cognitive state visitation counts and parametric uncertainty, offering a principled and efficient alternative to heuristic switching.
+Inspired by dual process theory~\citep{kramerKahneman2011Thinking2014}, recent work combines fast processing (System 1) with slow reasoning (System 2) for mathematical reasoning~\citep{shi-etal-2024-math} and commonsense inference~\citep{YU2025125776}.
+In TODS, large language models (LLMs) serve as powerful function approximators~\citep{abs-2402-18013}, acting as intuitive generators~\citep{ying-etal-2024-intuitive} and deliberative reasoners~\citep{10.1145/3706598.3713423}.
+Frameworks like the Dynamic Dual Process Transformer~\citep{he-etal-2024-planning} explicitly model this interaction for policy learning.
+However, existing switching mechanisms often rely on static heuristics, such as fixed turn counts~\citep{qin-etal-2023-end} or pre-defined confidence thresholds~\citep{yao2023tree}, which lack adaptability and a theoretically motivated framework for exploration.
+DyBBT addresses this by introducing a meta-controller over a cognitive state space, dynamically triggering System 2 based on visitation counts and parametric uncertainty, offering a principled and efficient alternative to heuristic switching.